 - using common and high-traffic areas – limiting the number of people on a given surface, excluding certain rooms from use,

 - monitoring workforce for indicative symptoms – not allowing people with disease symptoms to physically return to work until cleared by a medical provider,

-- developing and implementing policies and procedures for workforce contact tracing the following employee COVID + test – for example through attendance management tools.
+- developing and implementing policies and procedures for workforce contact tracing the following employee COVID + test – for example through clock in and out management tools.

 The recommendations are quite general in nature, so each company can approach them differently.
 The first thing to do is to write down everything that should be changed.
 Companies have to determine how many employees will need to be returned and how many can still be working remotely.